dragonfly-science/dragonfly-website/content/news/2018-05-10-caleb-news/content.md

 ---
-title: Another Dragonfly joins the team
+title: Ngā mihi ki a Caleb
 ---
 Caleb Moses is all set to join Dragonfly later this month.
 He will bring valuable experience in machine learning, natural language processing, data